niflylab/TACI_CalciumImagingPlugin/README.md

 		- Within the “results” folder, there are the .csv files with the merged mean intensity and the ∆F/F<sub>0</sub> calculation labeled after each neuron.
 		- There is also a folder called “Neuron Plots” that will have the output plots for each ∆F/F<sub>0</sub> value.
 	- One folder, "Neuron 0" can be run if needed.
+5) An option to perform Merge is avaialable.

 #### Organization Example E:
 ##### Set-up for Extract